ayewo/nativelink-rbe-benchmarks/README.md

 ## Footnotes
+[^1]: The statistical [analysis](https://github.com/apache/otava/blob/9bce358eb9e27d5b11e23b0667c452f3bf189dc8/otava/analysis.py) uses [Student's T-test](https://en.wikipedia.org/wiki/Student%27s_t-test).
+Inspiration to use Apache Otava came from this InfoQ presentation: [Practical Benchmarking: How to Detect Performance Changes in Noisy Results](https://www.infoq.com/presentations/noise-tips/) which introduced an OSS [analysis](https://github.com/apache/otava/blob/ef6f9bd22cf09555edf4372cd988634acbad7fab/hunter/analysis.py) tool called "Hunter".
+The project would later be renamed to Apache Otava and it turns out that there's also an implementation in the Lucene benchmarks in [`benchUtil.py#simpleReport()`](https://github.com/mikemccand/luceneutil/blob/a75b8a4d3a8c146f3ff7e6695ab6bbf2e34e4b90/src/python/benchUtil.py#L1387-L1468) of the ["Student's T-Test"](https://github.com/mikemccand/luceneutil/blob/a75b8a4d3a8c146f3ff7e6695ab6bbf2e34e4b90/src/python/benchUtil.py#L1467).
-[^1]: The [LLVM project](https://github.com/llvm/llvm-project) is primarily built using CMake, but in 2021, a [proposal](https://github.com/llvm/llvm-www/blob/main/proposals/LP0002-BazelBuildConfiguration.md) seeking to add an alternative way of building the LLVM monorepo was accepted.
+[^2]: The [LLVM project](https://github.com/llvm/llvm-project) is primarily built using CMake, but in 2021, a [proposal](https://github.com/llvm/llvm-www/blob/main/proposals/LP0002-BazelBuildConfiguration.md) seeking to add an alternative way of building the LLVM monorepo was accepted.
 For years, Google had been maintaining [`llvm-bazel`](https://github.com/google/llvm-bazel) to allow them build the LLVM monorepo internally using Bazel (instead of the official build system based on CMake), so once the proposal was accepted, code from the `llvm-bazel` repo was merged into `llvm-project`.